dfinity/interface-spec/spec/index.md

 :::warning

 The response of a query comes from a single replica, and is therefore not appropriate for security-sensitive applications.
+Replica-signed queries may improve security because the recipient can verify the response comes from the correct subnet.

 :::